Improve the Psychological Well-Being of Police with Mindfulness

 This stress can have serious consequences for the individual and in turn for society.
 Police officers have one of the highest suicide rates in the nation, possibly the highest.
 They have a high divorce rate, about second in the nation.
 They are problem drinkers about twice as often as the general population.
 This is a major problem as stress and the resultant complications can impact job performance, which sometimes involve life or death situations.

-So, calm the police with yoga.
+So, improve the psychological well-being of police with mindfulness.